History of PlayStation in Timeline

 PlayStation Portal Remote Player 5

-In October 2023, a revised slimmer design for the PS5 was released, featuring 1 TB of internal storage, USB-C port, and a removable internal optical disc drive.
+In October 2023, a revised slimmer design for the PS5 was released.
+Besides the slimmer design, the slim model features 1 TB of internal storage and replaces one of the USB-A ports with USB-C. The base version also removes the internal optical disc drive, replaced by an external drive.

 PlayStation®5 Digital Edition (slim)